Ben Simmons - A Life in a Day - Laurence Simons

 What projects are you currently working on?

 Recently I have jumped into some interesting research around DE&I topics on law firms and their consolidation.
-Constantly running in the background is a project around reaching out to old candidates to help re-engage with those contacts and maintain the relationships LS have over multiple years.
+Constantly running in the background is a project around reaching out to old candidates to re-engage with those contacts.
+Keeping in touch with our candidates is crucial to maintaining the relationships LS has had over multiple years.

 Who do you work most closely with?